Reproducibility in Learning: Learning Halfspaces

 The subroutine $\constructfoam$ previously appeared as Algorithm~$1$ in \cite{KDRW12}.
 For completeness, we include a description below (Algorithm~\ref{alg:construct-foam}).

 The following is the main result of this section.

 \begin{theorem} Let $D$ be a distribution over $\R^d$, and let $f: \R^d \rightarrow \pmone$ be a halfspace with margin $\tau$ in $D$.
 Then $\rhalfspacewklfull$ is a $(\rho, \tau/4, \rho/4)$-weak learner for halfspaces.
-That is, Algorithm~\ref{alg:reproducible-halfspace} $\rho$-reproducibly returns a hypothesis $h$ such that, with probability at least $1-\rho/2$, $\Pr_{\vec{x} \sim D} h(\vec{x}) f(\vec{x}) \ge \tau/4$, using a sample of size $ m = \left( \frac{896 \sqrt{d}}{\tau^2 \rho} \right)^{20/9} $. \end{theorem}
+That is, Algorithm~\ref{alg:reproducible-halfspace} $\rho$-reproducibly returns a hypothesis $h$ such that, with probability at least $1-\rho/2$, $\frac{1}{2}\Exp_{\vec{x} \sim D} h(\vec{x}) f(\vec{x}) \ge \tau/4$, using a sample of size $ m = \left( \frac{896 \sqrt{d}}{\tau^2 \rho} \right)^{20/9} $. \end{theorem}

 \begin{proof} \textbf{Correctness (Advantage):} We argue correctness in two parts.
-First, we show that the expected weighted vector $\Exp_{\vec{x} \sim D} \left[\frac{\vec{x} \cdot f(\vec{x})}{\|\vec{x}\|} \right]$ defines a halfspace with good advantage, following the arguments presented in \cite{Ser02PAC} (Theorem~$3$).
-Then, we argue that rounding the empirical weighted vector $\vec{z}$ in Algorithm~\ref{alg:reproducible-halfspace} only slightly perturbs this halfspace, so the rounded halfspace $\vec{w}/|\vec{w}|$ also has sizable advantage.
+First, we show the expected weighted vector $\Exp_{\vec{x} \sim D} \left[\frac{\vec{x} \cdot f(\vec{x})}{\|\vec{x}\|} \right]$ defines a halfspace with good advantage (see Lemma~\ref{lem:adv-expected-weighted-vector-hypothesis}), following the arguments presented in Theorem~$3$ of \cite{Ser02PAC}.
+Then, we argue that rounding the empirical weighted vector $\vec{z}$ in Algorithm~\ref{alg:reproducible-halfspace} only slightly rotates the halfspace.
+By bounding the possible loss in advantage in terms of the amount of rotation (Lemma~\ref{lem:adv-perturbed-halfspace}), we argue that the rounded halfspace $\vec{w}/|\vec{w}|$ also has sizable advantage.

 By Lemma~\ref{lem:adv-expected-weighted-vector-hypothesis}, the expected weighted vector $\Exp_{\vec{x} \sim D} \left[\frac{\vec{x} \cdot f(\vec{x})}{\|\vec{x}\|} \right]$ has advantage $\tau/2$ on $D$ and $f$.
 The martingale-based concentration bound in Corollary~\ref{cor:concentration-inequality} implies that the distance between $\vec{z}$ and $\Exp[\vec z] = m \cdot \Exp_{\vec{x} \sim D} \left[\frac{\vec{x} \cdot f(\vec{x})}{\|\vec{x}\|} \right]$ is less than $4m^{1/2+a}$ with probability at least $1-e^{-m^{2a}/2}$ for any $a \in (0,1/2)$ (chosen later).
 Then, the vector is scaled by $k$ and rounded.
 Any rounding scheme $R$ randomly generated by $\constructfoam$ always rounds its input to a point within distance $\sqrt{d}$ (Observation~\ref{obs:foam-rounding-max-distance}).
 Combining, the total distance between vectors $\frac{\vec{w}}{k \cdot \|\Exp[\vec z]\|}$ and $\frac{\Exp[\vec z]}{\|\Exp[\vec z]\|} $ is at most